seanpompea/karyotype-categorization/README.md

 Cytogenetic karyotype nomenclature parsing and clinical risk categorization
 ===============

 Certain cytogenetic abnormalities are known to play a role in myeloproliferative neoplasm diseases.
-Automated parsing and categorization of cytogenetic nomenclature datasets can aid in research, phenotype development, and subsequent clinical/treatment decisions for patients.
+Automated parsing and categorization of cytogenetic nomenclature datasets can aid in research, phenotype development, and subsequent clinical decision-making.

-This pipeline parses cytogenetic karyotype strings (in ISCN notation) to identify abnormalities and subsequently apply clinical risk categories using the following categorizaton schemes:
+This pipeline parses a data set of cytogenetic karyotype strings (in ISCN notation) to identify abnormalities and subsequently apply clinical risk categories using the following categorizaton schemes:

 * CALGB (Cancer and Leukemia Group B) Risk Classification
 * AML MRC 1998 Risk Classification